kevinliu-ez/Ez-S316-viewer/README.md

 # Ez S316 Viewer (for Engineering Purpose)

-Ez S316 viewer is a lightweight MS Windows application that provides basic functionality to real-time display the depth map and RGB point cloud from the EzRGBD device.
+Ez S316 Viewer is a lightweight MS Windows application that provides basic functionality to real-time display the depth map and RGB point cloud from the EzRGBD device.

 ## Setup
 * Hardware